How to Clean a Whirlpool Bathtub

 Because waters sits, the inside of plumbing lines forms a slime – technically called biofilm.
 This biofilm must be cleaned and removed to insure the safety of tub users.

 Biofilm is a complex living organism that provides protection; like an armored shield for bacteria, from chemicals such as vinegar, lemons, bleach, detergents, etc. It takes specialized cleaners to safely and effectively clean jetted tubs.
+One product you can use is called Oh Yuk – A jetted bathtub cleaner.

 The Germs May Cause Serious Disease